apollo

 About Insulin Degludec

-Insulin Degludec contains insulin degludec which is a fast-acting insulin that works rapidly to normalize blood sugar levels by helping the sugar move from the blood into other tissues of the body.
-It typically begins working after 60 minutes and is a long-acting insulin preparation (lasts for more than 24 hours).
-It prevents the risk of having severe complications of diabetes.
-It stimulates the recovery of sugar in muscle and fat cells and thus suppresses the production of sugar in the liver.
+Insulin Degludec contains insulin degludec, which helps normalise blood sugar levels by facilitating the movement of sugar from the blood into other tissues of the body.
+It reduces the risk of severe diabetes complications.
+It stimulates the recovery of sugar in muscle and fat cells, thereby suppressing the production of sugar in the liver.

 Uses of Insulin Degludec